 These days, it’s fashionable to pop antibiotics like Tic Tacs, and it’s almost impossible not to feel pressured into pumping sanitizer onto our hands when we enter or leave any store.

 But did you know that even occasional use of antibiotics, hand sanitizers, and other germ-killers can wreak havoc on your long-term health?

-Evidence is mounting that this new germophobic clean craze – our obsession with antibiotics, hand sanitizer and sterile environments – is actually making us sicker.
+Evidence is mounting that this germophobic clean craze – our obsession with antibiotics, hand sanitizer and sterile environments – is actually making us sicker.

-On this show, you’re going to learn:
+On today’s throwback with Dr. Chutkan you’re going to learn:

 - Why you should reconsider using hand sanitizer

 - And much more…